Quick Details

 - Arco da Porta Nova – Your official gateway to the old city

-- Sé de Braga (Braga Cathedral) – The oldest cathedral in Portugal, filled with centuries of faith and architectural beauty
+- Sé de Braga (Cathedral of Braga) – The oldest cathedral in Portugal, filled with centuries of faith and architectural beauty

 - Hidden alleys & local squares – Charming corners where daily life unfolds just as it has for generations